Delft University of Technology: Students

 The majority of TU Delft's students are male.
-In 2021 among all students of the university (MSc and BSc level) 30% were women.
-The biggest imbalance between men and women is experienced by Mechanical engineering faculty, while the smallest is seen at Industrial Design and Architecture departments.
-Despite many efforts of the university to change that imbalance, the number of women studying at TU Delft stays relatively constant over the years.
+In 2021, among all students of the university (MSc and BSc level) 30% were women.
+The biggest imbalance between men and women is seen in the Mechanical engineering faculty, while the smallest is seen at Industrial Design and Architecture departments.
+Despite many efforts of the university to change that imbalance, the number of women studying at TU Delft has stayed relatively constant over the years.

-Since 2002 the number of students admitted to TU Delft increases rapidly (from approximately 2,200 in 2002 to almost 3,700 in 2009).
+Since 2002, the number of students admitted to TU Delft has increased rapidly (from approximately 2,200 in 2002 to almost 3,700 in 2009).
 The same applies to the total student population (from approximately 13,250 in 2002 to almost 16,500 in 2009).
+In 2022, nearly 27 thousand students were enrolled.

+The number of international students has also increased steadily.
+In 2021, 29% of all students at TU Delft came from abroad; nearly three quarters of those came from Europe.
+The largest proportion of international students at TU Delft in 2022 come from China (14%), followed by India (11.4%) and Belgium (7.4%).
+The faculties with the highest percentage number of international students study at Aerospace Engineering (46%) and Electrical Engineering, Mathematics, and Computer Science (38%).

-Number of international students also increases steadily.
-Approximately half of the international students are European, among them the biggest group comes from (in decreasing order, number of students admitted in 2009): Belgium (approximately 340 students), Germany (approximately 100 students), Greece (approximately 100 students), and Italy (approximately 100 students).
-Among non-Europeans, the biggest nationality group comes from China (approximately 340 students; the number of Chinese and Belgian newly admitted students is relatively equal since 2003), then Iran (approximately 150 students), India (approximately 140 students), Suriname (approximately 100 students), Indonesia (approximately 80 students) and Turkey (approximately 80 students).
-Large number of students from Suriname and Indonesia can be admitted to historical ties between those two countries and the Netherlands, as both of them were the former Dutch colonies.
-Due to TU Delft presence, the city of Delft has one of the biggest population of Iranians in the Netherlands.
-It resulted in one of the biggest Iranian opposition centers against Iranian government in Europe, with many protests organized at TU Delft campus by Iranian TU Delft students during 2009 Iranian Election Protests.
-The biggest number of international students studies at Aerospace Engineering and Electrical Engineering, Mathematics, and Computer Science departments.
+Due to TU Delft's presence, the city of Delft has one of the biggest populations of Iranians in the Netherlands.
+It resulted in one of the biggest Iranian protests against the Iranian government in Europe, with many protests organized at TU Delft campus by Iranian TU Delft students during 2009 Iranian Election Protests.